Eigenvalues and Eigenvectors

 where eigvals

-is a 1D NumPy array of complex numbers giving the eigenvalues of $A$, and eigvecs
+is a 1D NumPy array of complex numbers giving the eigenvalues of , and eigvecs

 is a 2D NumPy array with the corresponding eigenvectors in the columns: